Ontario Liberals target 'fiscal mistakes' made by NDP

 Published Monday, May 21, 2018 6:43AM EDT

-At a news conference on Monday, Kathleen Wynne called the NDP's $1.4 billion miscalculation a "big mistake" that failed to demonstrate responsible governance.

-NDP leader Andrea Horwath addressed the issue on Sunday night, saying a $700 million reserve fund was counted as revenue rather than an expense.
+Campaigning from a Mexican restaurant in Toronto on Monday, Wynne said she doesn't see how the NDP will be able to continue running on the same platform.

+"That changes everything about what the NDP plan says, and what is possible," Wynne said.
+"So (Horwath) will have to answer questions about how she will go forward, and the impact of that mistake on the overall plan."

-Horwath said the error will affect deficit projections for several years, but vowed that her party will keep its spending promises.
+But Horwath said that while the error will affect deficit projections for several years, her party will keep its spending promises.

-On Monday, Wynne also rejected suggestions that the NDP will provide a more appealing option to voters looking for an alternative to Doug Ford's poll-leading Progressive Conservatives.

-She stressed the differences in the two parties' childcare policies, calling the Liberal plan was more practical than the NDP's proposal, which she said would create waiting lists and backlogs.
+"It doesn't prevent us from doing any of the things that we believe we can do to help get rid of hallway medicine for example, and fix seniors' care in our province," Horwath said on her campaign bus in eastern Ontario on Sunday.
+"The deficit will be a little bigger than expected, but we still will be on the trajectory to balance."